How to Buy Bonds: A Guide for Beginners

 Why Invest in Bonds

+Essentially, investing in bonds is a method of lending money to a company or government.
 As investors choose between the different types of investments, there are several reasons they might opt for bonds.
-Bonds pay interest at regular intervals, such as twice a year, which provides investors with a predictable stream of income.
-Also, if investors hold the bond to maturity, they get back their entire principal.
-In this way, investors can preserve their savings while investing.
+Bonds, which are typically fixed income investments, pay interest at regular intervals, such as twice a year, which provides investors with a predictable stream of income.
+Also, if investors hold the bond to maturity, they receive the entire principal amount (or par value) of the bond.
+In this way, investors may preserve their savings while investing.

 Bonds are also an important tool for building a diversified portfolio.
-Compared with stocks, bonds are less volatile, so they can offset some of the risk inherent to stock investing.
+Compared with stocks, bonds are less volatile, so they can potentially help offset some of the risk inherent to stock investing.

 Recommended: Bonds vs. Stocks: Understanding the Difference